-Boxwood has been a garden staple for centuries, instantly infusing a landscape with structure and elegance.
-Long-living and versatile, its dense, evergreen foliage can be sheared into almost any shape imaginable.
-Recently, increased deer browsing in residential areas have caused deer-resistant boxwood to be in high demand.
-There’s just one problem: it is often plagued by a slew of pests and diseases.
+Boxwood has been a garden staple for centuries.
+Not only does it add structure to outdoor spaces, but its dense, evergreen foliage can be sheared into almost any shape imaginable.
+For those of us on the East Coast, the fact that deer won’t eat it only heightens its appeal.
+There’s just one problem: boxwood is often plagued by a host of pests and diseases.

 Boxwood fleur-de-lys at George Washington’s Mount Vernon

 Formal English garden with box

 Boxwood has served as hedging since the 16th century.
 Today, it is also a common foundation planting.
 And boxwood topiary, a practice that began in Roman times, still plays a prominent role in gardens across the world, including France’s Jardin d’Eyrignac and Prague’s lovely Vrtba Garden.

 Boxwood edging at Paris’ Luxembourg Gardens

 There’s a reason why boxwood has survived for centuries.
 Typically low maintenance, it’s slow-growing and relatively drought-tolerant.
 Given well-drained soil, most varieties thrive in both sun and part shade.
 Heavy or compacted soils, however, can kill healthy plants by depriving them of oxygen, which can end up asphyxiating their roots.